mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 ###### 46:38

 That is characteristic of human being.
 Bird, dog, don't think in that way.
 When they feel hungry, just bite.
-Just eat. [*group laughs*] Dogs, they bark at you.
+Just eat. *[laughter]* Dogs, they bark at you.
 When you pass a certain home, immediately they appear and bark at you.
 I don't like the dog barking at me.
 But, nothing to do.
 Sometimes, well, just one word, very simple word, you can stop.
-Don't give a gentle word, just a simple word: "*shut up*". [*group laughs*]
+Don't give a gentle word, just a simple word: "*shut up*". *[laughter]*

-[*tape change*]
+*[tape change]*

 ... stop them barking, you say, "shut up."
 That's enough.

 But dog, dog without himself, just barks at you.
 This is dog.
 No problem.
 But can you bark at the people?
-Can you bark at the people like that? [*group laughs*] Of course, you can do.
+Can you bark at the people like that? *[laughter]* Of course, you can do.
 I can bark at you like this; but immediately I say, "Why do you bark at them?
 What do you mean?
 What do you mean by barking?"
 You start to think.
 Don't you think so?

 ###### 48:27